 But first who was Bernini?

 Bernini’s legacy can be seen throughout the streets of Rome and the Vatican.
-This did not prevent him from following in the footsteps of fellow Italian artists (like Caravaggio) in breaking the law.
-Luckily for Bernini, he and Pope Urban VIII were close friends.
-He was a good looking, charismatic man who disregarded the rules.
+His depictions of the Bible did not prevent him from following in the footsteps of fellow Italian artists in breaking the law.
+Luckily for Bernini, he and Pope Urban VIII were close friends, which allowed him to get out of trouble.
+Bernini was a good-looking, charismatic man who disregarded the rules.
 In his eyes, he was too talented for the rules to apply to him.

 Trouble would really begin when in the 1630s, Bernini began an affair with Constanza, one of his assistant’s wives.
-He even sculpted her face (which now resides in Florence) in a highly sexualized manner (which was a first for a bust of this kind).
-Constanza had a taste of Bernini and craved more.
+He even sculpted her face (which now resides in Florence) in a highly sexualized manner (which hadn’t been done since ancient Rome).
+Constanza continued her affair with Bernini, but he wasn’t the only one.